Tess of the Storm Country (1914 film): Production

-The film was produced in 1914 by Adolf Zukor's Famous Players Film Company with a budget of $10,000.
+The film was produced in 1914 by Adolph Zukor's Famous Players Film Company with a budget of $10,000.
 One of the first feature films to come out of early Hollywood, shooting was spread between the California cities of Del Mar and Santa Monica.

 When Zukor gave Mary Pickford the script to Tess of the Storm Country, she had to be persuaded to take the lead role.
 The script was based on a successful novel of the same name by Grace Miller White, but it eliminated much of the book's moral pieties, complexity, and regional dialect.
 What was left—and what gave Pickford pause—was melodramatic, clichéd, and direct.

-Pickford eventually accepted the role due to the popularity of White's novel, but she chaffed under Edwin S. Porter's direction.
+Pickford eventually accepted the role due to the popularity of White's novel, but she chafed under Edwin S. Porter's direction.
 She later told a film historian that Porter "knew nothing about directing.
 Nothing."
 The aging Porter was still employing an outdated approach to film-making that worked so successfully for him in films like The Great Train Robbery (1903).
 For example, he resisted using camera movement to his advantage, decorated his sets with painted backdrops, and refused to take advantage of film's illusion of depth.
 Pickford, one of the most influential pioneers in film-making and acting, was used to working collaboratively with directors and cinematographers to get the best shot.
-She was also adept at modulating for the camera, commanding attention within a frame, and enchanting audiences.
+She was also adept at modulating for the camera, and commanding attention within a frame.
 While Porter refused to consider Pickford's suggestions, she helped turn the film into a resounding success.
 She later pointed to the film as "the beginning of my career."

 Distribution

-The film first released in US theaters on March 30, 1914 and was rapidly successful, particularly in propelling the fame of its star, Mary Pickford, to new heights.
+The film first released in US theaters on March 30, 1914, and was rapidly successful, particularly in propelling the fame of its star, Mary Pickford, to new heights.
 Distribution was handled by producer Daniel Frohman, one of the original founders of the Famous Players Film Company.
 The film survives today due to the preservation efforts of the Mary Pickford Foundation and the film archives of UCLA.